webguyio/stop-spammers-classic/readme.txt

 == Frequently Asked Questions ==

-= What do I do if I lock myself out of my admin? =
+= I'm locked out of my admin! =

 You'll need to access your site files (most likely via FTP), navigate to */wp-content/plugins*, and rename the */stop-spammer-registrations-plugin* folder by adding a "1" to the beginning.
 Once you're back in your admin, remove the "1" from the folder name and make sure to add yourself to the Allow List.

 = Can I use Stop Spammers with Cloudflare? =

 Yes.
-But, you may need to {restore visitor IPs](https://developers.cloudflare.com/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/).
+But, you may need to [restore visitor IPs](https://developers.cloudflare.com/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/).

 = Can I use Stop Spammers with Wordfence (and other spam and security plugins)? =